IhorShandar/airlines_companies/README.md

 METHOD 1

 Go to the page: https://hub.docker.com/r/shandar1997/airlines/tags?page=1&ordering=last_updated.
 There are docker images that are created in this program.
+The test database is already recorded in the Docker images.
 Pull these images from this page in own docker or insert in terminal commands:

   docker pull shandar1997/airlines:mysqldb